 When making a decision to seek pain relief, the first focus should be on what type of medical professional you are going to see.
-To do so, it is important to understand the difference between chiropractic care and physical therapy.
+To do so, it is important to understand the difference between a chiropractor and physical therapist.

 The three main differences between chiropractors and physical therapists are